Sleeper9235/unison-concentration-game/README.md

 3. I would like to flush out the code a little more, update from flex to grid.
 As well as make the win screen feel more rewarding.

-4. I would like to make a "high score" board, that solely keeps track of the attempts made on the current interation of the game. (resets on refresh)
+4. I would like to make a "high score" board, that solely keeps track of the attempts made on the current interation of the game. (resets on refresh currently)

 5. I would like to address any gramatical errors still present